NordicESMhub/ctsm-docs/README.md

     module list

-LOAD externals of CTSM (FATES and so on)
+LOAD externals of CTSM (FATES and so on; only necessary first time)

     ./manage_externals/checkout_externals

 ### Set inputdata for all your cases
+(only first time)

     cd ~/ctsm/cime/scripts
     ./link_dirtree $CESM_DATA /work/users/$USER/inputdata